fullstackhero/blazor-starter-kit/README.md

 ## About The Project :zap:

-BlazorHero is a Clean Architecture Solution Template for Blazor Webassembly 6.0 built with MudBlazor Components.
+BlazorHero is a Clean Architecture Solution Template for Blazor Webassembly 6.0 built with [MatBlazor](https://www.matblazor.com/) Components.

 ## Complete Overview - Youtube Video 🆕 📈